 Should I be giving now or is it OK to give later?

-During the crush of the pandemic, we began to hear heartfelt cries for private foundations and donor advised step up their distribution of dollars to working charities.
+During the crush of the pandemic, we began to hear heartfelt cries for private foundations and donor advised funds to step up their distribution of dollars to working charities.

 This came in the form of campaigns to encourage DAF donors and foundations to voluntarily accelerate giving, along with calls for legislation that would temporarily double mandatory payout rates from 5% to 10% for private foundations and add the same 10% minimum payout for every individual DAF account.
 A separate proposal calls for requiring DAF contributions to be fully disbursed within a 15-year window.